 The first photo of this album spread features the groom holding the bride in his arms.
 Although I prompted the groom to pick up his bride, the bride and groom's reactions are genuine and the photo is gorgeous.
 They are looking at each other and I captured this in motion, which sets it apart from other photos of the same pose.
 Because we did a long engagement photo shoot is various venues in Toronto, the couple was now used to the way I work.
 As such during the photo shoot the couple was not afraid to express their emotions.

 The second photo shows a stark contrast between the old building and the fashion pose.
 The bride is photographed in the door frame posing like she was in the middle of a Vogue photo shoot.

-Some other places in the complex the dark and you seem to good wedding photography are the wedding chapel, the town hall or the venue.
+Some other places in the complex are the wedding chapel, the town hall or the venue.